ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Set_Up_Tenant.md

 ### Task 6 – Turn on Audit Logging to enable Alert Policies

-In Lab2, you will create Alert Policies using the Security and Compliance Center.
+In Lab 3, you will create Alert Policies using the Security and Compliance Center.
 However, before you can implement alerts, an admin must first turn on Audit Logging for the organization.
-Since it can take a couple of hours for audit logging to be fully enabled once you turn it on in the Security and Compliance Center, you will turn it on in this lab so that it&#39;s fully enabled by the time you get to Lab 2.
+Since it can take a couple of hours for audit logging to be fully enabled once you turn it on in the Security and Compliance Center, you will turn it on in this lab so that it&#39;s fully enabled by the time you get to Lab 3.

 1. You should still be logged into your Client 1 VM as the **lon-cl1\admin** account, and you should be logged into Microsoft 365 as **Holly Dickson**.
 2. In your **Edge** browser, enter the following URL in the address bar: **https://protection.office.com.**